No matter where you live in our electorate, chances are you use the Princes Highway through Albion Park Rail.

 There is nothing stopping the NSW government from front-loading all of the planning, engineering and conceptual design work into a shorter period of time, getting that completed and construction of the road started.
 It must be seen as more of a priority by the NSW government.

-Anna will keep up the pressure on the NSW Government to get a move on with the consultation and further studies, allocate funding in future NSW budgets and start building this much-needed Albion Park Rail bypass.
+Anna will keep up the pressure on the NSW Government to get a move on with the planning, allocate funding in future NSW budgets and start building this much-needed Albion Park Rail bypass – including the Yallah interchange.